apache/shardingsphere/document/current/content/features/sharding/other-features/inline-expression.en.md

 ## Sharding Algorithm Configuration

-For single sharding SQL that uses `=` and `IN`, inline expression can be used to replace codes in configuration.
+For single sharding SQL that uses `=` and `IN`, inline expression can replace codes in configuration.

 Inline expression is a piece of Groovy code in essence, which can return the corresponding real data source or table name according to the computation method of sharding keys.

-For example, sharding keys with the last number 0 are routed to the data source with the suffix of 0, those with the last number 1 are routed to the data source with the suffix of 1, the rest goes on in a similar way.
+For example, sharding keys with the last number 0 are routed to the data source with the suffix of 0, those with the last number 1 are routed to the data source with the suffix of 1, the rest goes on in the same way.
 The inline expression used to indicate sharding algorithm is:

 ```groovy